 The final step was popularizing the concept of a prototype.
-Just as the moon landing resulted from a series of very carefully designed and incremental missions with their associated prototypes, every innovative idea requires a starting point. [[crosslink to V8 moonshot text]] “I often suggest people think of the simplest way to test their idea.
+Just as the moon landing resulted from a series of very carefully designed and incremental missions with their associated prototypes, every innovative idea requires a starting point. [[crosslink to V8 Moonshot text]] “I often suggest people think of the simplest way to test their idea.
 Then make it simpler,” says Gerdes.
-Committing to making a prototype or concrete step in 30 to 60 days keeps ideas moving forward.
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]Committing to making a prototype or concrete step in 30 to 60 days keeps ideas moving forward.

 Ingredients for CINO success: Gerdes’ comfort with pedagogy and background in improvisation have been crucial tools in his work.
 For any CINO, though, he explained that it is vital to take an interest in the hands-on details as well as the big picture.
 “I do feel like that’s really important to be willing to kind of roll up your sleeves and say, Let me help,’ as opposed to, ‘Let me just talk in bullet points,’” Gerdes states, continuing to say “We are made up of a lot of different agencies here in the DOT and some of them are much more mature in their thinking than others.
 The FAA, for instance, their idea generation is pretty good.
 But what they’re struggling with is, “Now, how do we actually take that first step?” […] Whereas some of the other agencies, the Maritime Administration in coming to terms with automation, for instance, they’re asking, ‘How do we start to think of ideas?
 How do we think about possible things that we can do?’”
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 Why a CINO is essential:

 Innovation can't be an add-on; it has to be core to an agency’s mission, argues Gerdes: “It can't be an "other duty as assigned," or an add-on -- it needs to be somebody's job.”
 At the same time, he observes, there are numerous people with different titles related to innovation here across DOT.
-His goal is not to consolidate innovation solely under him, but rather act as a connector and enabler, offering to build a network across stovepiped portfolios and sending the message that he is a resource to help others do their job.
+His goal is not to consolidate innovation solely under him, but rather act as a connector and enabler, offering to build a network across stove-piped portfolios and sending the message that he is a resource to help others do their job.
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 But Gerdes’ “outsider status” has allowed him to push breakthroughs in ways of thinking.
 “People here are so smart, so dedicated,” he says, “[but] they do get locked into patterns of the ways that things have always been done.
 What I find is that sometimes just a slight suggestion, a slight reframe, sets people really off and running.
 A lot of times it may just even be an observation about where the discussion is going, and people are like, ‘Wow, that’s brilliant.
-You changed our thinking’” Actually, Gerdes says, “I didn’t do much.
+You changed our thinking’” [Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]
+Actually, Gerdes says, “I didn’t do much.
 [They] were [already] thinking that way.
 I just pointed [something] out.”
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

 Read more: Where Does USDOT Fit in with Innovation?
 Blog post by Dr. Gerdes

+Read more: “FMCSA and the Future of Safety,” Dr. Gerdes, October 18, 2016 [[Upload Gerdes PPT]]

 Listen: HHS, DoT making the buzz around innovation a reality (July 2016 interview)